Planning your next diving trip? These are the best dive sites in the world.

 Visibility: Up to 40 meters

 Maaya Thila is one of the favorite diving spots in the Maldives.
-It’s often referred to as the ‘white tip reef shark capital of the Maldives’ and is home to a wide range of tropical fish, including the beautiful Moorish idol (Gill from Finding Nemo).
-This dive site features an atoll reef so the water is shallow and crystal clear.
+It’s often called the ‘white tip reef shark capital of the Maldives’ and is home to many tropical fish, including the beautiful Moorish idol (Gill from Finding Nemo).
+This dive site features an atoll reef, so the water is shallow and crystal clear.

-The site has a house reef that goes all around the island and even includes a 200m long swim through a tunnel.
-Maaya Thila has great hard corals and lots of fish, we saw manta rays, turtles, and even a whale shark.
-There are lots of different sites here so you can find a lot of different things to see.
-You will definitely want to make multiple dives to see everything!
+The site has a house reef all around the island and even includes a 200m long swim through a tunnel.
+Maaya Thila has great hard corals and lots of fish, and we saw manta rays, turtles, and even a whale shark.
+There are many different sites here with various marine life.
+You will want to make multiple dives to see everything!

 15. Palawan, Philippines